Manage Account Settings

 Topics in this article:

-- In the left pane, click Account Settings.
+- In the left menu, click Account Settings.

 - Account Email – View or change the email address used to access your LastPass account.
 To change the email address, replace the old email address with the new one and click Update to save the changes.
 Use Send Test Email to validate your email address.

-- Password Reminder – Click View to view your Master Password reminder.
+- Password Reminder – Click View to view your Master Password hint.

 - Type – Displays your account type (i.e., Free.
 Families, Teams, Enterprise) with the ability to upgrade when applicable.